 Key take home messages

-Additonal growth in calves on an intensive feeding schedule is correlated with improved heath parameters
+Additional growth in calves on an intensive feeding schedule is correlated with improved health parameters

 Calves with a higher average daily gain as a result of an intensive calf feeding schedule calve earlier as a result of a better fertility

 A group of 1,435 calves fed intensively in the period up to weaning at day 63 was divided into a group of animals that had an average daily growth of < 800 gram per day (moderate growth group) and a group of animals that grew > 800 grams per day (high growth group).

 Calves in the high growth group had less diarrhoea (15.8% vs. 22.3%), less pneumonia (24.9% vs. 25.9%) and required less antibiotic treatments (35.4% vs. 40.7%).
 The high growth group did however have a higher percentage of umbilical infections (2.5 vs. 1.8%).

 The age at first insemination was 0.3 months lower in the high growth group (p=0.02), but there was no difference in the number of inseminations between the groups.
 Age at first calving was 0.5 months lower in the high growth group (p=0.05).

 Differences in production during the first and subsequent lactations were not found.

 If calves on an intensive feeding schedule are divided into a group with a moderate growth level and a group with high growth level, the calves with the better growth will have less disease problems and a better fertility.
 Differences in milk production were not significant in this study.